beroNet/zeroconf-PBX/README.md

 * Channel language is setted via a global variable DEVICE_LANGUAGE, english (en) is default value.
 A foreign asterisk_sound app have to set this variable.
   (see asterisk_sound_fr).
 Note: only one language can be installed at a time.
 * MusicOnHold during transfer
-* Accept SIP or IAX trunk via App trunk-PBX
+* Accept SIP or IAX trunk via App zeroconf-PBX-trunk
 * Create local context

 Enjoy!